Konado22/Note-taker/README.md

 ```

  ## Installation
-  you will need to install dependencies to run application locally. please install express and uniqid npm packages with the reques npm i || npm install < npmpackage >
+  you will need to install dependencies to run application locally. please install express and uniqid npm packages with the reques npm i || npm install (they are already in the package.json file).
+From there you can utilize npm run start to start the server for the application at http://localhost:3001/ to reproduce locally

   ## Usage
   Feel free to clone or utilize this repo via forking.
 Please provide credit.